 Although shared hosting providers offer a range of customer service support options, their support staff must handle issues related to all the available CMS and site building options, so a user attempting to troubleshoot an issue with a WordPress install may not be able to get the in-depth help needed to fix problems related to WordPress itself.

-In a hosting environment dedicated to WordPress, support staff are WordPress specialists, able to help users with issues of all kinds without having to deal with the specifics of multiple applications and site builders.
+In a hosting environment dedicated to WordPress, support staff consists of WordPress specialists who are able to help users with issues of all kinds without having to deal with the specifics of multiple applications and site builders.
 Depending on the hosting package, users can also get site set-up assistance and a range of other services and features.

 Can You Customize?